Oracle Direct NFS: How to Start

 Reference: Step by Step – Configure Direct NFS Client (DNFS) on Linux (11g) [ID 762374.1]

 One of DNFS’s greatest features is an easy way to enable/disable it and a relatively easy way to check if it’s enabled or not.
 It is worth mentioning that DNFS is available from Oracle 11G only.
 If your system is configured using NFS (see Oracle Support notes on how to configure it), use the following two commands to enable/disable DNFS.

 ln -s $ORACLE_HOME/lib/libodmd11.so $ORACLE_HOME/lib/libodm11.so

-Of course you should stop all DBs that uses the ORACLE_HOME, make a backup of the initial symbol link etc. I would leave it to you to take all the precaution measures.
+Of course, you should stop all DBs that use the ORACLE_HOME, make a backup of the initial symbol link, etc. I’ll leave the precaution measures to you.
 The simple fact is that the two commands above are the only commands you should know to enable/disable Oracle Direct NFS.

-You would ask – How does Oracle know what NFS server to connect to, what IP to be used etc. In the simplest configuration Oracle retrieves all information it needs from /etc/mtab Linux configuration file.
+You would ask: How does Oracle know what NFS server to connect to, what IP to be used, etc?
+In the simplest configuration, Oracle retrieves all the information it needs from the /etc/mtab Linux configuration file.
 This file is populated by Linux each time you mount an NFS volume.
-It typical configuration the static volumes’ mount configuration is stored in an /etc/fstab file.
+The static volumes’ mount configuration is stored in an /etc/fstab file.

 How to check

 This is where the story gets a bit tricky.
 The Oracle Support note mentioned above [ID 762374.1] states the following:

 alert log shows Direct NFS client is enabled by checking the below message Oracle instance running with ODM: Oracle Direct NFS ODM Library Version 2.0